Brendon-Coombes/BlazorApp/README.md

 I modified the template application with my styles, and made some custom components that are re-used (the drop down boxes).
 I also use a shared state across the pages by injecting a singleton class that keeps track of the current drop down values so they can be filtered correctly.

+While this isn't an amazing architecture to use going forward, it was perfect to test out the features of Blazor and see how developing using it felt.

 Check out [https://blazor.net/](https://blazor.net/) for information on how to get started with Blazor.